Learn about Truth & Reconciliation

 Session 2: Diving Further into Truth and Reconciliation - Orange Shirt Day and Territorial Acknowledgments

-Thursday, September 26: 7-8 p.m.
+Wednesday September 24: 7-8 p.m.
+MST

 Through deeper exploration of NLC's Indigenous Administration Micro credential 6, Module 4, participants will be provided information on "Orange Shirt Day" and what it represents.
 Through gaining an understanding of intergenerational trauma and the present day effects, participants will explore how intergenerational trauma affects our interactions with Indigenous Peoples today and how we can become allies in recognizing and accommodating intergenerational trauma in our everyday lives.